larineoy/larineoy/README.md

 I’m fascinated by **AI** applications, particularly **EEG-based models** and how they can be used for stress detection and emotion classification.
 My journey into **AI** has allowed me to explore topics such as neural networks and human-computer interfaces.
 I also enjoy experimenting with **audio processing** and exploring the intersection of **AI and music**.

+Lately, I’ve been delving into **Natural Language Processing**.
+I’ve been experimenting with transformer-based models and text embeddings, working on projects like emotion detection and analysis from text.

 ---

 ### Here are a few of my projects: